Pata Yamaha World Superbike Team use MEDsan UK’s rapid antibody testing to protect themselves and each other whilst competing

 In addition to the testing protocol, the team are following a range of coronavirus countermeasures, including engineers wearing masks, face screens and protective glasses.
 Journalists and other guests and visitors are no longer permitted in the pit box.
 The team are also provided care packages of zinc and vitamins C and D to help boost their immunity and hand sanitisers to keep on their person.

-Additionally, to this, to ensure social distancing, each team member has been provided their own room, whereas previously they would have shared.
-This also helps everyone to get a full night’s sleep and feel as healthy as possible.
+To ensure social distancing, each team member has been provided their own room, whereas previously they would have shared.
+This also helps everyone to get a full night’s sleep and feel as energised and healthy as possible.

 The team will continue their antibody testing program throughout the full racing season, both prior to and during the race events.